This formal brick pond with a wide fountain at the rear is not only a delight to look at but will also add value to this property

 In addition to the materials we can use to either build or install fish ponds, there are other waterproofing solutions that we can use to make sure our structures remain watertight over time.
 Here are some examples.
 In all instances you must be absolutely sure that materials are non-toxic, otherwise fish won’t survive.

 There are various materials that you can add to concrete, mortar and plaster mixes to make the finished surface less porous, plasticizers for example.
-The only problem is that they are not usually 100% successful on their own, so it is best to overcoat with some other material as well, like bitumen, a specialist waterproof paint, or with fiberglass.
+The only problem is that they are not usually 100% successful on their own, so it is best to overcoat with some other material as well, like bitumen, a specialist waterproof paint, or with more expensive glass fiber.